 GPG is the abbreviation for Grind – Plate – Grind.
-This is our process for surface restoration and it is used to restore out of tolerance critical surfaces like bearing journals to original specification.
+This is our process for surface restoration, and it is used to restore out-of-tolerance critical surfaces like bearing journals to the original specification.
 This process is also used for restoring tool interface surfaces like CAT or HSK tapers.
 Our experience shows that about 35% of all spindles require some form of surface restoration.

-For modern machine centers to achieve their incredible accuracy it is essential that all critical surfaces are within specification.
+For modern machine centers to achieve their incredible accuracy, all critical surfaces must be within specification.
 These surfaces include bearing journals and tool interface surfaces.
 These surfaces typically have tolerances measured in microns.
 (0.000039”).

 Finish Grind on a shaft bearing journal with our Kellenberger universal grinder.